 Truck drivers shouldn’t drive when under the influence of alcohol, illicit drugs, or any substance that impairs their ability to drive safely.

 Truck drivers shouldn’t drink alcohol while on duty.

 Trucking companies should not schedule departure or arrival times that would require drivers to disobey speed limits.

-Truck drivers should inspect commercial vehicles and keep them in safe working condition, including inspecting brakes, steering, tires, coupling devices, and other specified parts and equipment.
+Truck drivers should inspect commercial vehicles and and get regular maintenance to keep them in safe working condition, including inspecting brakes, steering, tires, coupling devices, and other specified parts and equipment.

 Truck drivers may not operate a commercial motor vehicle and a motor carrier should not require or allow a driver to operate a commercial vehicle unless: